-“We have those NGOs working towards empowering girls, those working towards driving entrepreneurship.
-[The solution lies in] how we can accelerate efforts to bring all of this together and [support the youth] in a systematic way.”
+“We have those NGOs working towards empowering girls, those working towards driving entrepreneurship. how we can accelerate efforts to bring all of this together and in a systematic way.”

 Dr. Jones also noted that addressing the challenges faced by ambitious young entrepreneurs in Sierra Leone, including low internet coverage and access to electricity, requires young women and men who are eager to drive positive change—a role she is fulfilling as the Director of Research and Delivery at the Ministry of Finance:

-“It’s my responsibility as a citizen to be in spaces where I can drive positive change… my belief is that [we need to] make sure that we have a critical mass of changemakers.”
+“It’s my responsibility as a citizen to be in spaces where I can drive positive change… my belief is that make sure that we have a critical mass of changemakers.”